Things you need to know

 For your comfort and security, you may have your bag checked on arrival.
 We appreciate your patience and understanding while these are taking place.

-You need to have your tickets with you or collect them from Box Office.
+You need to have your tickets with you, downloaded to your phone or collect them from Box Office.
 You will need your ticket to get into the auditorium and to get up to the Circle (level 2) and Lillian Baylis Circle (level 3) if that is where you are seated.
-If you lose your ticket, our Box Office staff can help by printing a new one.
+If you lose your ticket, our Box Office staff can help by printing or emailing you a new one.

 - THE BOX OFFICE